Last Updated on by

-Sharmadean Reid has cracked the code on how to drive foot traffic to her nail salon – Instagram.
+Sharmadean Reid has cracked the code on how to attract customers and drive foot traffic to her nail salon – Instagram.

 Foot traffic is down across the board as is evidenced by the glut of bankruptcies over the years.